cpockrandt/genmap/tests/test_cases/README.rst

 case 3e
     case 3d but only computing a subset defined in a bed file.

+case 3f
+    case 3e but with a larger subset (i.e., uses additional optimizations).

 Single fasta file in directory with multiple sequences
 """"""""""""""""""""""""""""""""""""""""""""""""""""""